Screen Time for Kids: How Much Is Too Much?

-The latest generations of children have grown up with smart phones, televisions and tablets being part of their daily lives.
-Scientists are now asking “Could the new digital century effect a child’s brain or way of thinking”?
-What are the effects of screen time for kids?
+The latest generation of children has grown up with smartphones, TVs, and tablets as part of their daily lives.
+But this newly digitized lifestyle has scientists now examining how it might be affecting a child’s brain or development.
+So, what are the effects of screen time for kids?

 The truth is, we aren’t sure.
-Early results from a National Institute of Health study seem to show that heavy screen use is correlated with lower scores on some aptitude tests and even some early brain changes.
-(Early signs of cortical thinning—the brains grey matter gets compressed—may occur earlier in young iPad junkies.)
+Early results from a National Institute of Health study seem to show that longer screen time for children is correlated with lower scores on some aptitude tests and even some early brain changes.
+(Early signs of cortical thinning—the brain’s gray matter gets compressed—may occur earlier in young iPad junkies.)